trudheim/trudheim.github.io/_posts/2018-11-02-time-in-our-time.markdown

 Just in time, for the time of year where some people can not keep their hands off time itself.

+### Premise ###

-The globe is a ball, and there is 360 degrees around a circle, and there is 24 hours in a cycle.
-That means each "one hour" segment spans 15°.
+The world is a ball in space, the circumfrence is a circle and a circle is 360 degrees.
+The time is takes to rotate around those 360 degrees is 24 hours.
+Each hour thus is the equivalent of a clementine segment of the world that is 15 degrees wide.

 If you look at a [map of the timezones][time-zone-map], you see what this looks like in practice.
 Except that this is not done properly and oftentimes whole countries are offset a whole timezone or more from where they should be geographically.

 Add to this the malpractice of daylight savings time, of displacing the clock by one hour in spring and then rolling it back in autumn.
-[Others][22-reasons] have gone through the trouble of gathering reasons why this is a bad idea, but suffice to say there are medical reasons for why the practice is bad.
+[Others][22-reasons] have gone through the trouble of gathering reasons why this is a bad idea, but suffice to say there are genuine medical reasons for why the practice is bad.

-The world is, whether you like it or not, moving towards more of a globally aware and active situation.
-Unless everyone does daylight savings at exactly the same time all the time, it actually is detrimental from a global perspective.
+The world is, whether some people like it or not, moving towards being more globally aware and active.
+Therefore, unless everyone does daylight savings at exactly the same time all the time, it actually is detrimental from a global perspective.

-A common argument here is: "But if I do not interact with anyone non-local you are just making things hard for me".

-True.
-Up to the point where you have got used to it.
-And get used to it you will.
-Not every country drove on the right (and some still do not) but they made the transition.
-If you scout through history, you find a lot of practices that where abandoned and changed because there were good reasons to change.
-Things like slavery and cannibalism were abandoned.
-We standardised on common ways to measure weight, volume and length.

-So the argument from a personal "I do not want to learn" perspective hold no sway with me.
+### Suggestion ###

 Before [telegraphs and railroads][history-railway-timezones] got common enough and required a [standardised way of keeping time][railway-time] people just